juh2600/juh.gay/src/ops/doc-status.md

 ---
 ```

 Disclaimers and status (both document and review level) are kind of goofy because Pandoc's template conditionals only know how to discern whether a key is present or absent; there are no comparisons to be made ([SO answer about this](https://stackoverflow.com/a/45515240)).
+I'm getting that feeling that I'm using the wrong tool for the job.

 ## Magic words